🧡 Skip to main content🔍 Skip to search

 ping -n 1 www.example.com

-Parameter -n 1 means that only one data packet per command execution will be sent to ensure server connectivity.
+The parameter -n 1 means that only one data packet per command execution will be sent to ensure server connectivity.
 You will have to substitute www.example.com with the actual server URL or IP address.
-If connection is somewhat unstable, you might want to increase the number of data packets sent each time, for example, -n 5.
+If the connection is somewhat unstable, you might want to increase the number of data packets sent each time, for example, -n 5.

-However, before telling the Action with what other Actions to continue in case of successful or failed pinging the server, we have to create those very Actions at the first place and return to configuring this Action afterward.
-Click OK to return to Action tab of Task Wizard.
+However, before telling the Action with what other Actions to continue in case of successful or failed pinging of the server, we have to create those very Actions in the first place and return to configuring this Action afterward.
+Click OK to return to the Action tab of the Task Wizard.

 Stop the Task